GoogleCloudPlatform/cpp-samples/getting-started/update/README.md

 # Getting Started with GCP and C++: background operations

-> :warning: this guide is work-in-progress.
-It is known to be incomplete,
-> and none of the instructions have been validated or tested in any way.

 This guide builds upon the general [Getting Started with C++] guide.
 It automatically maintains the [GCS (Google Cloud Storage)][GCS] index described in said guide using an application deployed to [Cloud Run].